-1325 Boardwalk Tennessee Ave. & Boardwalk Atlantic City, NJ 08401 Phone: (609) 441-3100 Fax: (609) 441-3578 rev.4.8.18
+1325 Boardwalk Tennessee Ave. & Boardwalk Atlantic City, NJ 08401 Phone: (609) 441-3100 Fax: (609) 441-3578

 The regulations of the New Jersey Division on Civil Rights require that all real estate brokers and persons who engage in the business of selling or renting real property who are covered by the New Jersey Law Against Discrimination shall display this official poster in places easily visible to all prospective tenants and purchasers.
 N.J.A.C.
-13:8-1.3.
+13:8-1.3

-New Jersey Law Prohibits Discrimination in Places of Public Accommodation
+New Jersey Law Prohibits Discrimination in Places of Public Accommodation in the U.S. Armed Forces.